 Calculate the temperature difference by setting the outdoor temperature; then, calculate hourly loads.
 The chart shows the result of a calculation, supposing that the system reaches its highest load at 12 o'clock.
 Outdoor temperatures in this example Summer: 32°CDB relative humidity 60%

-Winter : -2°CDB relative humidity 42%
+Winter: -2°CDB relative humidity 42%

-1 Load (in the summer with air-conditioning)
+1) Heat load (in the summer)